Dennis Skinner: Early life and career

 Born in Clay Cross, Derbyshire, Skinner is the third of nine children.
 His father Edward Skinner was a coal miner who was sacked after the 1926 general strike, and his mother Lucy was a cleaner.
 In June 1942, at the age of 10, Skinner won a scholarship to attend Tupton Hall Grammar School after passing the eleven-plus a year early.
 In 1949, he went on to work as a coal miner at Parkhouse colliery, working there until its closure in 1962.
 He then worked at Glapwell colliery near Bolsover.
 In 1956 Skinner entered the Sheffield Star Walk, an amateur walking race, and finished second.

-In 1964, at the age of 32, he became the youngest-ever president of the Derbyshire region of the National Union of Mineworkers.
+In 1966, Skinner became the youngest-ever president of the Derbyshire region of the National Union of Mineworkers.
 After working for 20 years as a miner, he became a member of Derbyshire County Council and a Clay Cross councillor in the 1960s.
+As chairman of the Clay Cross Council, Skinner was noted for his decision not to wear the traditional council dress and gold chain: "My conscience would not permit me to wear it, because I believe... all the pomp and ceremony attached to local government [and] Parliament is outdated and a waste of time".
 In 1967, he attended Ruskin College, after completing a course run by the National Union of Mineworkers at the University of Sheffield.
+Skinner resigned from the colliery and the Derbyshire Miners' Union shortly after his election to parliament in June 1970.